 still stands on Maiselova – the street that bears his name and that was the first stop on our tour.

-Advance and retreat continues
+Advance and retreat continues.

-By 1680, the Jewish population of Prague had grown large enough that Emperor Leopold I was considering stricter segregation measures but an outbreak of plague that killed 3,500 solved the problem for him.
+By 1680, the Jewish population of Prague had grown large enough that Emperor Leopold the First was considering stricter segregation measures but an outbreak of plague that killed 3,500 solved the problem for him.
 The population quickly recovered and by the last years of the century exceeded 11,000.
 Hoping to slow this growth, Emperor Charles VI issued the Familiants Law that allowed only the eldest son in each family to marry.
 He also oversaw the first truly detailed census in 1729.
 It counted 10,507 adults in Josefov.

-The Jews were expelled again in December 1744 under an order from Empress Maria Theresia
+The Jews were expelled again in December 1744 under an order from Empress Maria Theresia and were allowed to return in 1748 only after agreeing to pay a Tolerance Tax of 20,000 gulden per year for five years.

-and were allowed to return in 1748 only after agreeing to pay a Tolerance Tax of 20,000 gulden per year for five years.
-(One source reports that they paid a one time 204,000 gulden Tolerance Tax as well but I couldn’t find independent verification.)
+(One source I found reports that they paid a one time 204,000 gulden Tolerance Tax as well but I couldn’t find independent verification.)

-Josef II
+Josef II.

 In 1780 Josef II succeeded Maria Theresia and began what essentially became a second Golden Age for Jews in Prague.
 When he wasn’t commissioning operas by Mozart, Josef began a set of reforms in 1781 beginning with removing the obligation for Jews to wear special clothing.
 Next, he reopened paths for Jewish participation in trade, crafts, and agriculture, and he provided them access to all local schools.